avvrkrishna/data-engineering/README.md

 # data-engineering
-Repository describing my sql learning and its respective projects
+Repository describing etl learning process with details of pipelines and process details